whinkley3/DATA205/README.md

 Added the Power Bi files to the Github

-Added a screen shot of the table view where data cleaning and metric selection is done.
+Added a screen shot of the table view where data cleaning and metric selection is done with in power Bi.

 Links to data for project
 https://www.cityhealthdashboard.com